nanobox-io/nanobox-engine-middleman/README.md

 This engine exposes configuration options through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.

 ##### *Advanced Configuration Options*
 This Readme outlines only the most basic and commonly used settings.
-For the full list of available configuration options, view the **[Advanced Ruby Configuration options](https://github.com/nanobox-io/nanobox-engine-ruby/blob/master/doc/advanced-ruby-config.md)**.
+For the full list of available configuration options, view the **[Advanced Middleman Configuration options](https://github.com/nanobox-io/nanobox-engine-ruby/blob/master/doc/advanced-ruby-config.md)**.

 #### Overview of Basic Boxfile Configuration Options
 ```yaml